-In his most recent role as assistant conductor of the Atlanta Symphony, Young conducted more than 50 concerts per season with the Atlanta Symphony and also served as the music director of the Atlanta Symphony Youth Orchestra.
-Previous appointments have included resident conductor of the Phoenix Symphony, where he made his subscription debut in the 2011-12 season, and League of American Orchestras Conducting Fellow with Buffalo Philharmonic and Baltimore Symphony.
+In his most recent role, Young served as the Assistant Conductor of the Atlanta Symphony where he conducted more than 50 concerts per season Young also served as the Music Director of the Atlanta Symphony Youth Orchestra, where he was the driving force behind the ensemble’s artistic growth.
+Previous appointments have included Resident Conductor of the Phoenix Symphony, and the League of American Orchestras Conducting Fellow with Buffalo Philharmonic and Baltimore Symphony.

-Young is a recipient of the 2015 Solti Foundation U.S. Career Assistance Awards for young conductors, an award he also won in 2008 and 2014.
-In 2013, Young was a semi-finalist in the Gustav Mahler International Conducting Competition in Bamberg, Germany.
-In 2011, he was one of six conductors featured in the League of American Orchestras’ prestigious Bruno Walter National Conductor Preview, hosted by the Louisiana Philharmonic.
+Young is a recipient of the 2015 Solti Foundation U.S. Career Assistance Award for young conductors, an award he also won in 2008, and 2014.
+In 2013, Young was a semi-finalist in the Gustav Mahler International Conducting Competition (Bamberg, Germany).
+In 2011, he was one out of six conductors featured in the League of American Orchestras’ prestigious Bruno Walter National Conductor Preview.

-Young earned his bachelor’s degree in music education at the University of South Carolina and completed graduate studies with Gustav Meier and Markand Thakar at the Peabody Conservatory in 2009, earning an artist’s diploma in conducting.
-He has been mentored by many world-renowned conductors including Jorma Panula, Robert Spano, and Marin Alsop with whom he continues to maintain a close relationship.
+Young completed graduate studies with Gustav Meier and Markand Thakar at the Peabody Conservatory in 2009, earning an artist’s diploma in conducting.
+He has been mentored by many world-renowned conductors including Jorma Panula, Robert Spano, and Marin Alsop, whom he continues to maintain a close relationship.